idealabasu/foldable-camp/docs/modules/03-esp32/vscode-setup/index.md

         ![Figure](disconnect-button.png)

-## Working with the Python interpreter
+#### Working with Micropython

-Micropython can either run code from the interpreter (the "terminal" as vs code puts it), or by loading a file from its onboard storage.
+Micropython can either run code from the interpreter (the "terminal" as VSCode puts it), or by loading a file from its onboard storage.
 When the ESP32 is reset (using the EN button), it looks for two files, in a specific order:

 1. boot.py
 2. main.py